richafnu/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 :::image type="content" source="../media/engage/admin/adoption-launch-options.png" alt-text="Screenshot shows the landing page where you can create a Microsoft 365 Copilot adoption community or bring Copilot adoption features to an existing community.":::

-Setup is similar to creating any other community.
-The community template reduces setup work and ongoing community management.
-At completion, the community includes a cover photo, description, and onboarding checklist.
-Admins can add customizations as needed.
+Copilot community setup resembles any other community.
+The Copilot community template reduces setup work and ongoing community management.
+After completion, the community includes a cover photo, description, and an onboarding checklist that is specific to this community.
+Admins can add customizations.

 >[!NOTE]
 > To create this community, Microsoft 365 Copilot licenses _must be present_ on the tenant. *Those licenses don't need to be assigned to the network admin or corporate communicator who's setting up the community*.